What Is Net Metering and How Does It Work?

 - Without time-of-use billing, your net metering credits are not adjusted according to when you produce power

-Alternatives to Net Metering
+What are Alternatives to Net Metering?

 Buy all/sell all